pinellolab/haystack_bio/README.md

 Step 4: Run the pipeline

-	 haystack_pipeline.py ./TEST_DATASET/samples_names.txt  hg19 --output_directory $HOME/HAYSTACK_OUTPUT_H3K27Aac_6CELLS_BLACKLISTED_BIN500_NO_CHROMXY --blacklist hg19
+	 haystack_pipeline.py ./TEST_DATASET/samples_names.txt  hg19 --output_directory $HOME/HAYSTACK_OUTPUT_H3K27Aac --blacklist hg19

-The command saves the output to the folder "HAYSTACK_OUTPUT_H3K27Aac_6CELLS_BLACKLISTED_BIN500_NO_CHROMXY" in your home directory.
+The command saves the output to the folder "HAYSTACK_OUTPUT_H3K27Aac" in your home directory.
 All the results will be stored in inside the sub-folder HAYSTACK_PIPELINE_RESULT.
 This will recreate the panels and the plots showed in the figure present in the summary, plus other panels and plots for all the other cell-types contained in the test dataset.

 Alternatively you can just provide the folder containing the BAM or bigwig files, but in this case the pipeline runs Module 1 and  Module 2, but not Module 3, since no gene expression data are provided.

-	haystack_pipeline ./TEST_DATASET/ hg19 --output_directory $HOME/HAYSTACK_OUTPUT_H3K27Aac_6CELLS_BLACKLISTED_BIN500_NO_CHROMXY --blacklist hg19
+	haystack_pipeline ./TEST_DATASET/ hg19 --output_directory $HOME/HAYSTACK_OUTPUT_H3K27Aac --blacklist hg19

 -------------------

 The inputs and outputs of the three modules of the pipeline are as follows.

-### (1) **haystack_hotspots**

-#### Input
+### Module 1: *haystack_hotspots*

-The input is a folder containing BAM or bigwig files, or a tab delimited text file with two columns containing: 1. the sample name and 2. the path of the corresponding .bam/.bw file.
+**Input**: The input is a folder containing BAM or bigwig files, or a tab delimited text file with two columns containing: 1. the sample name and 2. the path of the corresponding .bam/.bw file.
 For example you can write inside a file called _samples_names_hotspot.txt_ something like that:

 ```
 K562	./INPUT_DATA/K562H3k27ac_sorted_rmdup.bam